karanpujara/vibecomentary/README.md

-# VibeCommentary - AI-Powered Social Media Comment Generator
+# Be Visible - AI-Powered Social Media Comment Generator

 A Chrome extension that uses AI to generate engaging comments and DM suggestions for social media platforms like LinkedIn, X (Twitter), and more.